Gaukharik/Projects/Global_Electronics_Retailer/1_Introduction.md

 ## Goal
 To use the CSV files provided to build a data model and interactive report that the management team can use to explore performance.

+During the analysis I'm going to answer the following questions:

+1. What types of products does the company sell, and where are customers located?

+2. Are there any seasonal patterns or trends for order volume or revenue?

+3. How long is the average delivery time in days?
+Has that changed over time?

+4. Is there a difference in average order value (AOV) for online vs. in-store sales?

 ## Objectives
 1. Profile and prepare the data
 2. Build a relational data model